mukesh-capsitech/rossanodan/README.md

 My name is Rossano D'Angelo, I come from Italy :it: and I live in London, United Kingdom :uk:.

-I always hated the "describe yourself in few words".
-I have no idea about how to describe myself in a sentence.
-Maybe is a list of what I like that could define who I am?

 I like travelling :earth_americas:, reading manga :books: - after a brief but instense phase in which I was crazy for Stephen King novels.
 I still do like them but my attention drives me to something else at the moment.

 I like coding :computer: I prefer the front-end development but lately I started taking a look to "the dark side of the moon" (I do like music too :musical_note:).
 Java always intrigued me but I never really worked with it.
 I consume APIs, don't know how to create them.
 I'm working on this lack in my professional life.